Hiring an Executive Coach? Here Are 9 Questions to Ask

-Are you integrating into a new executive role?
-Are you an executive looking to bring in a coach to help you get to the next level?
-Are you an HR business partner who wants to be absolutely sure their next big hire hits the ground running and is a great culture fit?
+1 Are you integrating into a new executive role?
+Are you an executive looking to bring in an executive coach or advisor to help you get to the next level?
+An HR business partner who wants to be absolutely sure their next big hire hits the ground running and is a great culture fit?

 An executive coach can help you see around corners and demonstrate visible leadership fast whether you’re moving into a new role, trying to change perceptions, or making changes to get promoted.